 Colorado is lowering drug possession to the misdemeanor level.
 This new law, effective in 2020, reclassifies possession of nearly all Schedule I and Schedule II substances, including heroin and fentanyl.
 This significantly reduces penalties associated with possessing these drugs.
 It shortens sentences and shifts people from prison to county jails.

 The Senate voted one week after the House to override Governor Chris Sununu’s veto.
 The law passed the Senate with no vote to spare, but that was enough to make New Hampshire into the 21st state to have gotten rid of capital punishment.

 Colorado and Nevada

-Colorado and Nevada adopted new laws this week that will restore people’s voting rights as soon as they are released from incarceration, as opposed to doing so at later stages of the legal system (if ever).
+Colorado and Nevada adopted new laws that will restore people’s voting rights as soon as they are released from incarceration, as opposed to doing so at later stages of the legal system (if ever).
 These reforms deal a double blow to a system that excludes and marginalizes millions of U.S. citizens nationwide.

-Youth detention & sentencing reform
+Youth detention & sentencing

 Washington adopted two new laws relevant to detention and sentencing over the past month.
 One restricts the state’s aggressive habit of detention of minors for noncriminal acts but it makes exceptions when such behavior violates a valid court order.
 The other amended the state’s three-strikes statutes by removing second-degree robbery from the list of offenses that can trigger a life without parole sentence.
 Both bills were narrowed during the legislative negotiations.
 Read more in the Political Report.

 Arkansas has restricted asset forfeiture to cases where an individual has actually been convicted of a felony.
 The conviction requirement, which also stipulates that the felony must relates “to the property being seized,” comes with exceptions, for instance if a person flees or does not show up in court.
 The adoption of Senate Bill 308, comes in the heels of a U.S. Supreme Court decision that narrowed civil asset forfeiture.

 Detention conditions & bail